SoftwareAG/c8y-docs/content/machine-learning/api-reference-mlw-bundle/projects.md

 |PARAMS||
 |:---|:---|
-|name (string)|required name for the project as body parameters
+|name (string)|required name for the project as body parameter
-|description (string)|required description of the project as body parameters
+|description (string)|required description of the project as body parameter

 **Example Request**